- Choose one of three portfolios and let experts devise your investment strategy.

 - No entry or exit fees, and you can begin with as little as $1.

-- Investment choice is restricted to three funds, rather than individual companies, and you can choose to invest in only one of them.
+- Investment choice is restricted to three funds, rather than individual companies.

 - There is no guarantee of continuing high returns, so past performance is not necessarily an indicator of future growth.